mlcommons/medperf/docs/getting_started/data_owner_demo.md

 #### Seed the server

 For the purpose of the tutorial, you have to seed the local server to create benchmarks and MLCubes that you will be interacting with.
 Run the following: (make sure you are in MedPerf's root folder)

 ```
-python server/seed.py --cert server/cert.crt --demo data (TODO: fresh database)
+python server/seed.py --cert server/cert.crt --demo data
 ```

-#### Download the XRV Dataset
+#### Download the Dataset

 You need data to test this tutorial.
-We will be working with the XRV dataset.
+We provide a mock dataset comprising of images and labels, which will serve as replacement of real X-ray images.
 You can download it by running:

 ```
-wget -P /tmp/medperf_test https://storage.googleapis.com/medperf-storage/mock_chexpert_dset.tar.gz
+wget -P /tmp/medperf_test_files https://storage.googleapis.com/medperf-storage/mock_chexpert_dset.tar.gz
-tar -xzvf /tmp/medperf_test/mock_chexpert_dset.tar.gz -C /tmp/medperf_test
+tar -xzvf /tmp/medperf_test_files/mock_chexpert_dset.tar.gz -C /tmp/medperf_test_files
 ```

-This will download and extract the XRV data under the folder `/tmp/medperf_test`.
+This will download and extract the data under the folder `/tmp/medperf_test_files`.

 #### Login to the Local Server